 Make friends in line

 Every year, I meet a ton of wonderful and friendly people in line.
 I still talk to friends I made at YALLFest and it’s honestly one of the best parts of the festival.
 Talk with people who look friendly in line or who are wearing really cool bookish-themed merchandise.
 Or anyone reading a book you have read or want to read.
 YALLFest is not just about meeting your favorite authors and getting books and swag.
 It’s also about meeting people who share the same love as you do for books.
 And that in itself is worth the whole trip.
 So, make friends and have fun.
-And side note: if you’re flying solo (like I am this year), then it’s always an added bonus to make friends in line, especially when you have to use the bathroom. 🙂 But also understand that not everyone in line is going to want to make conversation, and that’s okay.
+And side note: if you’re flying solo, then it’s always an added bonus to make friends in line, especially when you have to use the bathroom. 🙂 But also understand that not everyone in line is going to want to make conversation, and that’s okay.
 Either way, you’re bound to find some awesome people to talk to while you wait in lines!
 And you never know, the person you’re talking to may happen to be a soon-to-be published author (I met Rebecca Ross, author of The Queen’s Rising, before her book came out, and she was so nice!).

 Always check the weather before you leave for YALLFest.
 My first year, I brought my fall jacket and a sweatshirt and I ended up having to carry both because the weather was in the 70s and sunny.
 I did not check the weather beforehand and I definitely wished I had.
-As of right now, it’s looking to be sunny on Friday and Saturdayand in the 70s (YAY!, now let’s just hope it stays that way).
 If it does end up raining, make sure to bring an umbrella or a poncho for yourself, and bring Ziploc bags to protect your books and swag.
 So, dress in what will keep you warm but is also comfortable.
 I also recommend wearing sneakers because a lot of walking and standing will be involved.

 Don’t over pack